evkonst/eosdocs.io/PublicWebsite/content/dAppDevelopment/software/docker/index.md

 {{% notice warning %}}
 Note that [EOS Wiki](https://github.com/EOSIO/eos/wiki/Local-Environment#3-docker) has instructions on how to use a docker container to compile the newest version code.
-This may have it's own problems so we encourage the use of the docker image referenced below while you're learning.
+This may have its own problems so we encourage the use of the docker image referenced below while you're learning.
 This will be easier and faster initially.
 {{% /notice %}}

 #### Introduction

-If you don't alredy have docker installed, you can download it here: https://www.docker.com/community-edition
+If you don't already have docker installed, you can download it here: https://www.docker.com/community-edition

 #### 1. Getting the docker image {#GettingStarted}